pawelzny/trimmer/README.md

 # Trimmer

-Trimmer provide support for straight trimming string to given length, and also trimming with words aware.
+Trimmer provide support for string trimming to given length methods, and also trimming with words aware.
 Will not cut word in half.

 ## Installation: